QBSD: Quartile-Based Seasonality Decomposition for Cost-Effective RAN KPI Forecasting: Related work

 \subsection{Hybrid Models}

 Hybrid models aim to combine the strengths of multiple forecasting techniques to improve overall performance.
-Serdar Arslan \cite{arslan2022hybrid} proposed a hybrid LSTM and prophet model for forecasting energy consumption.
-The prophet model is applied to the original data to maintain seasonality, and bidirectional stacked LSTM is developed for decomposed time series data to lessen the impact of irregular patterns.
 Spranger et al. \cite{SPRANGERS2023332} proposed a bidirectional temporal convolutional network (BiTCN) that requires fewer parameters than the conventional Transformer-based approach.
 The study shows that BiTCN is more computationally efficient than the commonly used bidirectional LSTM.
-Abbasimehr et al. \cite{abbasimehr2022novel} combined LSTM, GRU and CNN with statistical methods for COVID-19 forecasting.
 Zheng et al. \cite{ZHENG202393} compared the performance of recent hybrid models for traffic prediction.
 The study concluded that the parallelized architecture outperforms the stacked architecture, and models that can extract dynamic spatial features outperform models that focus solely on dynamic temporal feature analysis.

 The drawback of hybrid models is the increased complexity in model design and parameter tuning.
 Integrating multiple models requires careful selection and optimization of individual model components, alongside determining the optimal weighting scheme for combining their predictions.
 Additionally, hybrid models may introduce additional computational overhead as combining different algorithms requires more computational resources than single-model approaches.
 While there are approaches like BiTCN that consider reducing the computational overhead, studies like \cite{du2022bayesian} forego the consideration of computational complexity altogether by building a framework to learn a weighted combination of multiple statistical, ML-based and neural forecasters.